HeruEwasham/GenericParameterCollection/README.md

 ## Custom converters

 While the package has some default converters built in, you can add nearly any value as a parameter by creating custom converters.
+It is mainly two ways to create custom converters.

+### Create converters with the use of attributes

+Maybe the simplest possible way of creating converters on your own classes will be to use some custom attributes on a type you want to convert.
+See the examples below for how you can implement different converters.

+### Create a converter-class to convert between values

+It is possible to convert a object to and from any ParameterType by creating a class that implement the IParameterValueConverter.

-The easiest is to save the value as a ParameterCollection.
-To create a converter for that you can create a class and inherit from the class ParameterCollectionParameterConverter<TValueType>.
+If you will make converter class between the ParameterType ParameterCollection and a single object type (per converter-class), you can instead of implementing IParameterValueConverter directly, create a class that inherit from the class ParameterCollectionParameterConverter<TValueType>.
+This class do some of the heavy lifting for you.
 TValueType will here be the type that should be converted to/from a ParameterCollection.

-If you will convert to any other ParameterType or will convert more in same class, you can create a class that implement the IParameterValueConverter.

 ## GUI-frontends